-The UK programme is being led by The Clatterbridge Cancer Centre NHS Foundation Trust in Merseyside with input from Marie Curie Palliative Care Institute Liverpool and Ariadne Labs in Boston, USA.
+The UK programme is a collaboration between Palliative Care Institute Liverpool and Ariadne Labs in Boston, USA.

-Consultants at The Clatterbridge Cancer Centre will be trained and will have serious illness conversations with suitable patients.
+Consultants at The Clatterbridge Cancer Centre have been trained and will have serious illness conversations with suitable patients.

 In addition, NHS England is funding a one-year pilot that will see some doctors in Airedale in Yorkshire and Southend in Essex trained to have the conversations with their patients.